Whole House Water Filter Buyer’s Guide

 Customer Rating – 4.6 | Our Rating – 4.8

-DuPont whole house water filter is one of the affordable systems in town.
+DuPont whole house water filter is one of the most affordable systems in town.
 It is known for its great filter housing, great cartridges, and affordable price.

-Fully Customizable: The DuPont whole house water filter is a fully customizable system which comes with a set of filters for one particular housing.
+Fully Customizable: The DuPont whole house water filter is a fully customizable system that comes with a set of filters for one particular housing.
 The housing that we recommend is the Heavy Duty model.

 DuPont has three types of sediment filters and two types of carbon filters.
-Not all of them fit the heavy duty model.
+Not all of them fit the heavy-duty model.

 Small Size: It is a size of a pre-filter and comes in individual canisters which gives the flexibility for installation.

 DIY Configuration: The entire whole house water filter system can be customized based on the need to remove contaminants.
-It can be one sediment and one carbon filter or a double carbon block filters for high chlorine contamination.
+It can be one sediment and one carbon filter or a double carbon block filter for high chlorine contamination.